Factbox: Company deals at risk from U.S. sanctions on Iran

 * Germany’s Volkswagen (VOWG_p.DE) said in July 2017 itwould start exporting cars to Iran, returning to the marketafter more than 17 years.
 But the company said in October 2017its Spanish arm Seat was no longer looking at the possibility ofentering the Iranian car market.

-* Autoneum, a Swiss maker of sound and heatshields for automobiles, in December 2017 announced a licensingdeal for Iranian vehicle supplier Ayegh Khodro Toos to producecarpets, inner dashes and floor insulators for carmakers IranKhodro and PSA, with production due to start in 2019.
+* Autoneum (AUTON.S), a Swiss maker of sound and heatshields for automobiles, in December 2017 announced a licensingdeal for Iranian vehicle supplier Ayegh Khodro Toos to producecarpets, inner dashes and floor insulators for carmakers IranKhodro and PSA, with production due to start in 2019.

+* Germany’s No. 2 lender DZ Bank said on May 18 it will suspend financial transactions with Iran in July as risks to European businesses have grown in the wake of Trump’s pullout from the Iran nuclear deal.

 But major global banks have shied away from handlingIran-related business.
-Among them is HSBC, which hassaid it has no intention of doing any new business involvingIran.
+Among them is HSBC (HSBA.L), which hassaid it has no intention of doing any new business involvingIran.

 Danish insulin supplier Novo Nordisk decided in September2015 to invest 70 million euros in a factory in Iran, adding 160staff to the 130 it maintained in the country throughout thesanctions.
 Medicines were excepted from the sanctions butshipping drugs into the country was troublesome, due to tightcurbs on financial transactions and restrictions on technology.

-Finnish mining technology company Outotec expects order intake from Iran to slow due to plans by U.S. President Donald Trump to impose sanctions on Tehran, the company’s finance chief said on May 17.
+Finnish mining technology company Outotec (OTE1V.HE) expects order intake from Iran to slow due to Trump’s plans to impose sanctions on Tehran, the company’s finance chief said on May 17.